thomHayner/battleship-mini-app/README.md

 </p>

 <p>
-  The app is mostly vanilla JavaScript, with a little bit of React to make the UI.
-As I went through the refactoring process and started adding features I realized that this app was a great opportunity to show knowledge of fundamentals such as classes, asyncronous programming, and recursion, as well as newer concepts like destructuring and the spread operator.
+  The app is mostly JavaScript, with a little bit of React to make the UI.
+As I went through the refactoring process and started adding features I realized that this app was a great opportunity to show fundamentals such as classes, asyncronous operations, and recursion, as well as newer concepts like destructuring and the spread operator.
 Thus, even though it is a simple app, I decided to make it a portfolio piece.
 </p>

 <p>
   Since there is no back end, I decided to just host it on Heroku as a front end only app.
-I could try and make it full stack, possibly by making some sort of arcade game style score board component that saves high scores, or a way to save a game in the middle and then come back to it later, however, I doubt that many people will ever play this, so I will probably just leave it as a portfolio project displaying an app with vanilla JavaScript and React classes.
+I could try and make it full stack, possibly by making some sort of arcade game style score board component that saves high scores, or a way to save a game in the middle and then come back to it later, however, I doubt that many people will ever play this, so I will probably just leave it as a portfolio project displaying an app with JavaScript and React's super constructor method.
 </p>

 <br>